 How Does the Federal Solar Tax Credit Work?

-All Michigan homeowners can use the federal solar investment tax credit (ITC).
+All Michigan homeowners can use and should read about the federal solar investment tax credit (ITC).
 This federal incentive provides a deduction on your owed federal taxes that equates to 30% of your solar panel installation costs.

 You apply for this credit during tax time to reduce or eliminate your owed federal taxes.
 The remaining amount can roll over to the next tax period if needed.
 The ITC is limited to new customers who own their systems through a cash purchase or solar loan.